Why You Should Never Go From Anal to Vaginal Without Cleaning: The Science Behind Bacterial Vaginosis

 During Sex

-• Wash hands and fingers thoroughly with soap and water before touching the vaginal area after anal contact
+- Wash hands and fingers with soap and water before any vaginal contact after anal play

-• Use separate toys for anal and vaginal play, or clean thoroughly between uses
+- Dedicate separate toys to anal and vaginal use, or clean them thoroughly between uses

 Toy Cleaning Best Practices

-• Non-porous materials (stainless steel, borosilicate glass, medical-grade silicone): Wash with warm water and antibacterial soap.
-Stainless steel and glass can be boiled for 3–5 minutes for complete sterilization.
+- Non-porous toys (like stainless steel, glass, or medical-grade silicone): Use warm water and antibacterial soap.
+For extra assurance, boil stainless steel and glass toys for 3–5 minutes.

-• Porous materials (rubber, TPE, jelly): These cannot be fully sterilized.
-Always use a condom over porous toys, especially for anal play, and consider replacing them regularly.
+- Porous toys (such as rubber, TPE, or jelly): Since these can’t be fully sterilized, always use a condom over them for anal play and replace them regularly.

-• Storage: Store anal toys separately from vaginal toys in clean, breathable pouches to prevent cross-contamination even during storage.
+- Storage: Keep anal toys and vaginal toys in separate, clean, breathable pouches to avoid accidental contamination.

 General Hygiene

-• Always wipe front to back after using the bathroom — this prevents fecal bacteria from reaching the vaginal and urethral areas
+- Always wipe front to back after using the toilet to prevent fecal bacteria from entering the vaginal or urethral area

-• Wear breathable cotton underwear to maintain a healthy vaginal environment
+- Choose breathable cotton underwear to promote a healthy vaginal environment

 When to See a Doctor

-If you notice any of the following symptoms, schedule an appointment with your healthcare provider:
+If you experience any of the following, it’s time to contact your healthcare provider:

 The Bottom Line

-Your vaginal microbiome is a carefully balanced ecosystem that evolved to protect you.
-Respect it, and it will keep working for you.
-Cut corners, and you risk painful infections, recurring BV, UTIs, and complications that are far worse than the few extra seconds it takes to clean up.
+Your vaginal microbiome is a delicately balanced system designed to protect you.
+Give it the respect it deserves, and it will serve you well.
+Neglect hygiene, and you risk infections, ongoing BV, UTIs, and complications that are far more inconvenient than a quick cleaning routine.

 BestSexToys.Online Editorial